-Category Identifier Variable Function

-Date DAY Day number (01 through 31)

-DAY_OF_WEEK Day of week (Monday, Tuesday, etc.)

-MONTH Month number (01 through 12)

-MONTH_NAME Month name (January, February, etc.)

-Category Identifier Variable Function NDAY_OF_WEEK Weekday number (1 through 7; 1=Sunday) SHORT_YEAR Last two digits of year (99, 00, 01) YEAR All four digits of year (1999, 2000, 2001) Time AM_PM a.m. or p.m.
-GREETING_TIME Time of day (morning, afternoon, evening) HOUR Hour (12-hour scale; 1 through 12) HOUR24 Hour (24-hour scale; 00 through 23) MINUTE Minute (00 through 59) SECOND Second (00 through 59) User CN User's full login name as it exists in NDS LOGIN_ALIAS_CONTEXT "Y" IF REQUESTER_CONTEXT is an Alias FULL_NAME User's unique username.
+Category Identifier Variable Function Date DAY Day number (01 through 31) DAY_OF_WEEK Day of week (Monday, Tuesday, etc.) MONTH Month number (01 through 12) MONTH_NAME Month name (January, February, etc.) NDAY_OF_WEEK Weekday number (1 through 7; 1=Sunday) SHORT_YEAR Last two digits of year (99, 00, 01) YEAR All four digits of year (1999, 2000, 2001) Time AM_PM a.m. or p.m.
+GREETING_TIME Time of day (morning, afternoon, evening) HOUR Hour (12-hour scale; 1 through 12) HOUR24 Hour (24-hour scale; 00 through 23) MINUTE Minute (00 through 59) SECOND Second (00 through 59) User CN User's full login name as it exists in NDS LOGIN_ALIAS_CONTEXT "Y" if REQUESTER_CONTEXT is an alias FULL_NAME User's unique username.
 It is the value of the FULL_NAME property for both NDS and bindery-based NetWare.
 Spaces are replaced with underscores.
-LAST_NAME User's surname in NDS, or full login name in bindery-based NetWare LOGIN_CONTEXT User's context LOGIN_NAME User's unique login name (long names are truncated to eight characters) MEMBER OF "group" Group object that the user is assigned to NOT MEMBER OF "group" Group object that the user is not assigned to PASSWORD_EXPIRES Number of days before password expires REQUESTER_CONTEXT Context when login started USER_ID Number assigned to each user REQUESTER_CONTEXT Context when login started
+LAST_NAME User's surname in NDS, or full login name in bindery-based NetWare LOGIN_CONTEXT User's context LOGIN_NAME User's unique login name (long names are truncated to eight characters) MEMBER OF "group" Group object that the user is assigned to -

-Category Identifier Variable Function Network FILE_SERVER NetWare server name NETWORK_ADDRESS The internal number assigned by the network specifying where a device can be located in the network cabling system Workstation MACHINE Type of computer (IBM_PC, etc.) NETWARE_REQUESTER Version of the NetWare Requester $^{\!$ OS Type of operating system on the workstation OS_VERSION Operating system version on the workstation P_STATION Workstation's node number (12-digit hexadecimal) PLATFORM Workstation's operating system platform SHELL_TYPE Version of the workstation's DOS shell; supports NetWare 2 and NetWare 3 shells and NetWare 4 Requester for DOS.
-SMACHINE Short machine name (IBM, etc.) STATION Workstation's connection number WINVER Version of the workstation's Windows operating system NetWare [®] Mobile DIALUP 0 = Not using dialup 1 = Using NetWare Mobile Client dialup profile OFFLINE 0 = Not offline 1 = Disconnected login DOS Environment <variable></variable> Any DOS environment variable can be used in angle brackets.
+Category Identifier Variable Function User (cont'd.)
+NOT MEMBER OF "group" Group object that the user is not assigned to PASSWORD_EXPIRES Number of days before password expires REQUESTER_CONTEXT Context when login started USER_ID Number assigned to each user Network FILE_SERVER NetWare server name NETWORK_ADDRESS The internal number assigned by the network specifying where a device can be located in the network cabling system Workstation MACHINE Type of computer (IBM_PC, etc.) NETWARE_REQUESTER Version of the NetWare Requester $^{\text{\tiny TM}}$ for OS/2 or VLM $^{\text{\tiny TM}}$ users OS Type of operating system on the workstation OS_VERSION Operating system version on the workstation P_STATION Workstation's node number (12-digit hexadecimal) PLATFORM Workstation's operating system platform SHELL_TYPE Version of the workstation's DOS shell; supports NetWare 2 and NetWare 3 shells and NetWare 4 Requester for DOS.
+SMACHINE Short machine name (IBM, etc.) STATION Workstation's connection number WINVER Version of the workstation's Windows operating system NetWare DIALUP 0 = Not using dialup MobileTM 1 = Using NetWare Mobile Client dialup profile OFFLINE 0 = Not offline 1 = Disconnected login

+Category Identifier Variable Function DOS Environment <variable></variable> Any DOS environment variable can be used in angle brackets.
 To use a DOS environment variable in MAP, COMSPEC, and FIRE PHASERS commands, add a percent sign (%) in front of the variable.
-Miscellaneous ACCESS_SERVER Shows whether the access server is functional (TRUE = functional; FALSE = nonfunctional)

-Category Identifier Variable Function ERROR_LEVEL An error number (0 = no errors) %n Replaced by parameters the user enters at the command line with the login utility See "Login Parameters with %n Variables" on page 61.
-Object Properties property name You can use property values of NDS objects as variables.
+Miscellaneous ACCESS_SERVER Shows whether the access server is functional (TRUE = functional; FALSE = nonfunctional) ERROR_LEVEL An error number (0 = no errors) %n Replaced by parameters the user enters at the command line with the login utility See "Login Parameters with %n Variables" on page 63.
+Object Properties property_name You can use property values of NDS objects as variables.
 Use the property values just as you do any other identifier variable.
 If the property value includes a space, enclose the name in quotation marks.
 To use a property name with a space within a WRITE statement, you must place it at the end of the quoted string: WRITE"Given name=%GIVEN_NAME" IF"MESSAGE SERVER"="MS1" THEN MAP INS S16:=MS1\SYS:EMAIL END